vtorosyan/vtorosyan.github.io/_posts/2016/08/2016-8-31-natural-testing.md

 Spek is the most used framework in Kotlin world now, but not the only one.
 If you are coming from Scala world you may find interesting the [KotlinTest](https://github.com/kotlintest/kotlintest){:target="_blank"}, which is highly inspired by [ScalaTest](http://www.scalatest.org/){:target="_blank"}.

-Check out the list below for other frameworks/libraries for Kotlin/JVM
+If you want to experiment more, check out the list below for some other frameworks/libraries for Kotlin/JVM

 * [spek](https://github.com/jetbrains/spek){:target="_blank"} - A specification framework for JVM.
 * [mockito-kotlin](https://github.com/nhaarman/mockito-kotlin){:target="_blank"} - A small library that provides helper functions to work with Mockito in Kotlin.